dSONIQ Realphones

 The purpose of this section is to help you quickly get the reference monitoring sound with your headphones.

-(1) Select your headphone model from the "Headphone selection" menu
+(1) Select your headphone model from the "Headphone selection" menu.

-(3) Adjust "Environment" if you need more or less emulation depth of a selected space
+(3) Adjust "Environment" if you need more or less emulation depth of a selected space.

-(4) Adjust "Brightness" if you need to change the overall bass / treble ratio
+(4) Adjust "Brightness" if you need to change the overall bass / treble ratio.

-(5) Adjust "Correction" If you hear any unexpected timbral colouring, we recommend reducing the value until you get cleaner sound perception
+(5) Adjust "Correction" If you hear any unexpected timbral colouring, we recommend reducing the value until you get cleaner sound perception.

-Repeat steps 4-6 several times until you get the right sound of the reference track
+Repeat steps 4-6 several times until you get the right sound of the reference track.

-Monitoring Bank Guide: Task-Specific Sound
+Emulations Sets Guide: Task-Specific Sound

 Realphones can be useful for reference monitoring, mix-checking, composing/arranging and for relaxed listening to music.